Learning Support & Career Development

 The Peer Support Team (PST) provides students with help, education and awareness with any social and emotional challenges they're facing.
 The PST is supervised by the high school counsellor and consists of caring and supportive students in various roles as peer counsellors and classroom presenters.

-The success of our Career Development and University Advising program is evident in our results.
-Over 95% of our graduates receive an offer of admission to 4-year programs — including prestigious universities such as Toronto, McMaster, Waterloo, McGill, Harvard, Penn State, Dartmouth, Royal College of Surgeons Ireland, University of St. Andrews UK, and Guildford School of Acting University of Surrey UK.
+The success of our Academic Advising and Career Development proram is evident in our results.
+Over 95% of our graduates receive an offer of admission to post-secondary institutions — including prestigious universities such as Toronto, McMaster, Waterloo, McGill, Harvard, Penn State, Dartmouth, Royal College of Surgeons Ireland, University of St. Andrews UK, and Guildford School of Acting University of Surrey UK.
 Additionally, our students have gained acceptance to highly selective specialized schools such as the Accelerated Route to Medical School at Queen’s, Sauder School of Business at UBC and the Richard Ivey School at Western.

 Our graduates have also been recipients of major entrance scholarships including the University of Manitoba’s Leader of Tomorrow scholarship, Queen’s Chancellor, York, Dalhousie, Carleton and full scholarships at UCLA, Cornell, Quinnipiac University and Penn State University.